Perfectionist0001/CPU-Scheduling-Algorithms-/Energy Efficient  CPU Scheduling.md

 For example, in a short jobs environment, SJF would result in minimum waiting time; whereas in unpredictable job length environments, RR may suit due to its fairness.
 [2],[3],[5]

+3. Improvement of Round Robin Scheduling

+More appropriate for Round Robin would be dynamically changing the time quantum based on process behavior.
+In adaptive Round Robin, fair effort should be balanced with efficiency-that is, reduce the overhead of context switching while at the same time enhancing the performance of the system as a whole.
+One improvement would be to keep track of the average burst time of processes and set the quantum accordingly.
+If most the processes have short burst times, a smaller quantum reduces context-switches without compromising fairness.
+[2],[4]

+4. Real-Time CPU Scheduling

+Real-time systems require scheduling algorithms that ensure processes meet strict timing requirements.
+In these systems, missing a deadline can have serious consequences, especially in applications like air traffic control or medical devices.

+4.1 Rate-Monotonic Scheduling (RMS)

+Rate-Monotonic Scheduling is a fixed-priority algorithm where tasks with shorter periods are assigned higher priority.
+RMS is used in systems with periodic tasks that have predictable execution times.
+However, RMS is not optimal for all real-time systems, especially if tasks have irregular periods.[3],[4]

+4.2 Earliest Deadline First (EDF)

+The EDF algorithm is a dynamic priority scheduling algorithm where the processes are given priorities according to their deadlines, so the process having the earliest deadline will be given the highest priority.
+EDF is more flexible than RMS but comes with higher complexity and overhead.
+In EDF, the priority of a process is based on how close it is to its deadline.
+Hence, all those processes at or just above the level of missing their deadline are executed first, making EDF optimal about the use of resources.
+[3],[4]